kylel5957/about-me/README.md

 _Student_

 ### Info about me
 I go to the school called, The highschool of telecommunication of arts and technology.
 I love going outside and hanging out with friends.
-I also
+I also love volunteering and helping out my community.

 ### Years of Experience
 _**3 years**_ of experience